cindywang625/mortality_studies/PM25/README.md

 # Calculating mortality using PM2.5

-Calculate mortalities attributed to PM2.5 from noncommunicable diseases and lower respiratory infections (combined) based on epidemiological cohort studies of long-term exposure to PM2.5
+Calculate mortalities attributed to PM2.5 from noncommunicable diseases and lower respiratory infections (Burnett et al., 2018) based on epidemiological cohort studies of long-term exposure to PM2.5.

-M = BMR x P x AF

-- M = mortality due to PM2.5
-- BMR = baseline mortality rate
-- P = exposed population
-- AF = attributable factor

-NOTE: BMR is given as deaths/1000 so P= P/1000

 # Methodology